 The Organization receives the free use of office space in a building owned by an unrelated third party.
-Contributions and expenses related to the donated office space amounting to \$4,200 have been reflected in the accompanying statement of activities for the year ended December 31, 2020.
+Contributions and expenses related to the donated office space amounting to \$4,200 have been reflected in the accompanying statements of activities for the years ended December 31, 2021 and 2020.